apache/spark/docs/sql-programming-guide.md

 val people = sc.textFile("examples/src/main/resources/people.txt").map(_.split(",")).map(p => Person(p(0), p(1).trim.toInt))
 people.registerAsTable("people")

-// SQL statements can be run by using the sql methods provided by sqlCtx. val teenagers = sqlCtx.sql("SELECT name FROM people WHERE age >= 13 AND age <= 19")
+// SQL statements can be run by using the sql methods provided by sqlContext. val teenagers = sqlContext.sql("SELECT name FROM people WHERE age >= 13 AND age <= 19")

 // The results of SQL queries are SchemaRDDs and support all the normal RDD operations.
 // The columns of a row in the result can be accessed by ordinal.